 The National Cherry Festival in Traverse City takes place around the Fourth of July and features numerous options for family fun centered around the area’s famous cherry trees.
 Airshows by the Blue Angels dazzle crowds, carnival rides thrill families, and pie eating and cherry pit spitting contests bring laughs to everyone.
 You can spend a day or a week enjoying the festival and never get bored.

 If you need a break from all of the cherry festivities, head a bit west to explore the Sleeping Bear Dunes National Lakeshore.
-The sand dunes are fantastic, and the area has been recognized as one of the best beaches.
+The sand dunes are fantastic, and the area has been recognized as one of the best beaches in the country.
 Find out more about the Cherry Festival here.

 Due to its close proximity to Canada – it’s the only major American city where you cross the border south to get there – Detroit and Windsor, Ontario combine their summer fireworks in a fantastic international celebration.
 Canada Day (July 1st) and the American Independence Day (July 4th) are only three days apart so both holidays are marked by a joint fireworks display during the last week of June.
 Barges park in the Detroit River and spectators line the prime viewing areas hours in advance awaiting the annual show that never disappoints.
 Other festivities, such as singing competitions, also accompany the show.